- New mandatory public health measures in effect April 6.

-- Prune dead wood from your elm trees between October 1st and March 31st.
+- Prune dead wood from your elm trees only between October 1 and March 31.

-- Do not transport or store elm wood within Alberta.
+- Transport or store elm wood within Alberta.
 Stored firewood provides a perfect breeding area for the elm bark beetles.

-- Avoid pruning elms between April 1st and September 30th.
+- Prune elms between April 1 and September 30.
 Elm bark beetles are active between these dates and are attracted to fresh wounds.